How Much Does a Walk-In Tub Cost?

-Before making up your mind about getting a walk-in tub or deciding which walk-in tub to get, it’s important to understand the cost, the return on investment, the benefits, and the challenges of owning one.
+Before homeowners make a decision about getting a walk-in tub or choosing which walk-in tub to get, it’s important for them to understand the cost, the return on investment, the benefits, and the challenges of owning one.
 Although they can be expensive, the payoff in health benefits, convenience, added independence, and home value might make the investment worthwhile.

 Q. How much do walk-in tubs cost?

-Walk-in tubs can cost between $4,000 and $8,500, with a national average of $5,500 including labor and installation.
-The unit could cost between $2,000 and $7,000 on its own.
-The final price depends on the tub’s features, technology, and the ease of installation.
+Walk-in tubs can cost between $4,000 and $20,000, with a national average of $5,500 including labor and installation.
+The unit could cost between $4,000 and $10,000 on its own.
+The final price depends on the tub’s features, technology, and ease of installation.
 Adding jets requires electrical work.
-A long tub or two-seat tub could add more plumbing work as well as renovation costs.
+A long tub or two-seater tub could add more plumbing work as well as renovation costs.

 Q. Does a walk-in tub increase home value?

-A walk-in tub can increase the value of your home, particularly if you live in a senior or retirement community where buyers will appreciate the convenience of a professionally installed walk-in tub.
+A walk-in tub can increase the value of a home, particularly for those who live in an assisted living community where buyers will appreciate the convenience of a professionally installed walk-in tub.
 Many buyers will appreciate that the work has already been done for them.

 Q. Can I install a walk-in tub on my own?

 Installing a walk-in tub is not for the novice DIYer.
-You will need to do plumbing and, depending on the model, electrical work as well as tiling.
-There could be even more complicated work to be done if you decide to install larger pipes for faster fill and drain times or if you have to make modifications to the floor plan to accommodate a larger tub or a tub in a different spot.
+The installer will need to do plumbing and, depending on the model, electrical work as well as tiling.
+There could be even more complicated work to be done if the installation will include putting in larger pipes for faster fill and drain times or if modifications must be made to the floor plan to accommodate a larger tub or a tub in a different spot.

 In most circumstances, Medicare will not cover walk-in tub installation.
 However, if the tub was recommended by a doctor who is willing to submit documentation to Medicare stating that it is medically beneficial, there is a chance that Medicare will cover some or all of the costs.